isomerpages/astar-nrp/_research/2e-rec.md

 third_nav_title: Technical Focus Areas
 ---
 ## Overview
-Reconfiguration allows the robots to change their shape to suit the needs of fulfilling tasks or moving around the environment.
+Reconfiguration robotics are technologies that allow the robots to adapt their configuration to perform tasks in cluttered and hard-to-reach areas.

 ## Projects under Reconfigurable Robotics